Return to Play Testing

 Jay Kwon, PT, DPT, CSCS

-Kevin Lapham, PT, DPT, CSCS
+Kevin Lapham, PT, DPT, OCS, CSCS

 Kevin Lapham headshot

-Kevin Lapham, PT, DPT, CSCS
+Kevin Lapham, PT, DPT, OCS, CSCS

 Justin Lugtu, PT, DPT, CSCS